Easy Hoki Fish Recipe: Crispy Lemon-Garlic Baked Hoki With Herbed Potatoes

 Meet Hoki: The Friendly White Fish

 If you’re new to hoki, think of it as the easygoing cousin of cod and pollock.
-It’s a lean, mild, white fish with large moist flakes and very little fishiness, which is why families love it and why it shows up in so many hoki recipes fish lovers keep on repeat.
-It cooks fast, plays well with lemon, herbs, and spices, and is fantastic for anyone who says they do not like “fishy fish”.
+It’s a lean, mild, white fish with large moist flakes and very little fishiness, which is why families love it.
+It cooks fast, plays well with lemon, herbs and spices, and is fantastic for anyone who says they don’t like “fishy fish.”

-Texture and flavor.
-Hoki has a delicate, slightly sweet flavor and a tender flake that stays moist when you don’t overcook it.
+Texture and flavour.
+Hoki has a delicate, slightly sweet flavour and a tender flake that stays moist when you don’t overcook it.
 That makes it a great choice for baking, pan-searing, steaming, curries, and crumbed oven bakes.

 Availability.
 You’ll find hoki fillets fresh or frozen in the seafood section.
 Frozen fillets are brilliant quality if thawed properly.
-This hoki fish recipe works beautifully with either.
+This recipe works beautifully with either.

 Is Hoki a Good Eating Fish

 Short answer: absolutely.
-Long answer: the mild flavor and flaky texture make it a winner for both adults and kids, and the fillets are forgiving when cooked with moisture and a gentle heat.
+The mild flavour and flaky texture make it a winner for both adults and kids, and the fillets are forgiving when cooked with moisture and gentle heat.

-You can dress hoki up with a creamy sauce, keep it fresh with lemon and capers, or spice it with paprika and chili.
-This hoki fish recipe is proof that “good for you” can also be comfort food.
+You can dress hoki up with a creamy sauce, keep it fresh with lemon and capers, or spice it with paprika and chilli.
+This hoki recipe is proof that “good for you” can also be comfort food.

 What Is the Best Way to Cook Hoki Fish